brycie-boy/The_Cosmos/Perception.md

 ## Perception #🧠

 Perception is the third of [[The five aggregates]].
-It is defined as the identification, interpretation, classification of perceived objects based on a grasping at their distictive marks and features.
-Its function is in recognizing a reaccurance of what has previously percieved and to distinguish meaningful patterns.
+It is defined as the identification, interpretation, classification of perceived objects based on a grasping at their distictive features or charcteristics.
+Its function is in recognizing a reaccurance of what has been previously percieved and to distinguish meaningful patterns.
 The cause and condition for the manifastation of perception is impression between the internal and external [[Six sense bases]].

 ___